The Definition of a Millionaire

-The side in favor would point out that the value of John's assets equal $1.17 million, and his liabilities total $125,000.
-That means his total net worth (assets minus liabilities) is $1,045,000.
-By definition, that makes him a millionaire.
+According to the what you own minus what you owe formula for calculating net worth, John Doe is technically a millionaire.
+The value of John's assets equal $1.17 million, and his liabilities total $125,000, meaning his total net worth (assets minus liabilities) is $1,045,000.
+Thus, John is a technically a millionaire.

 Yet another school of thought would adjust the value of John's house, car, and personal possessions.
-Yes, he needs to live somewhere, but he doesn't need a $350,000 house.
-They would "credit" him with a housing allowance, and count any excess toward his net worth.
+Surely, he needs to live somewhere, but he doesn't need a $350,000 house.
+This kind of wealth analysis would calculate a basic housing allowance for John, and credit any spending beyond this number toward his net worth.

-In the end, there is no agreement as to whether or not John Doe is a millionaire, but one thing is certain: John Doe doesn't have a huge amount of cash in the bank.
-Most of his money is tied up in housing and investments.
-Just because he may be a millionaire on paper doesn't mean he can spend as lavishly as Kim Kardashian can.
+There is no consensus as to whether or not John Doe is a millionaire, but one thing is certain: he doesn't have a huge amount of cash in the bank.
+Most of his money is tied up in housing and investments, and this differentiates him from the super-rich.
+Just because he has earned the net worth and status of millionaire on paper doesn't mean he can spend as lavishly as an 18th century duke.

 Inflation Calculator.
 "U.S. Inflation Rate, $1,000,000 from 1900 to 2020."
 Accessed March 22, 2020.